ARTICLE

 Geography

 California is on the western coast of the United States, bordering the Pacific Ocean.
 At 401.45 square kilometers (155,779 square miles), California is the third largest state by area in the United States.
 Over 37.5 million people live in California, making it the United States’ most populous state.
-More than 90% of California’s population lives in urban areas, primarily in the coastal regions where most of the state’s largest cities are located.
-Three California counties are among the ten most populous U.S. counties.
+More than 90 percent of California’s population lives in urban areas, primarily in the coastal regions where most of the state’s largest cities are located.
+Three California counties are among the 10 most populous U.S. counties.
 California’s main industries include entertainment, tourism, agriculture, fishing, computers, electronics, aerospace, and food packaging.
-Most of the industry in the state is centered around the Los Angeles and San Francisco areas.
+Most the industry in the state is centered around the Los Angeles and San Francisco areas.

 California has a very diverse geography, including major mountain ranges, a long central valley region, a long coastline, and desert regions.
 California’s climate is diverse as well.
-Most of the state experiences two seasons—the rainy season and the dry season—although the high mountain regions can experience four distinct seasons.
+Most the state experiences two seasons—the rainy season and the dry season—although the high mountain regions can experience four distinct seasons.
 The coastal region has a mild climate, with very little temperature difference throughout the seasons.
 The mountain regions have colder winters, while the central valley has hotter summers.

 Assessment